 Derek: [15:49] Let me unwind this a little bit.
 You said you had one week where you asked them to retweet and reply to each other.
-Prior to that, had that largely been tweeting out but not talking to each other?
+Prior to that, had they largely been tweeting out but not talking to each other?

-Zoe: [16:02] Yeah, there was a few that clearly…there was a lot of pushback to using Twitter which was surprising to me.
+Zoe: [16:02] Yeah, there was a few that clearly…there was a lot of pushback to using Twitter, which was surprising to me.
 There’s a lot of people that were new to it, didn’t really understand how it worked.
 I would definitely, in hindsight, do an early, “This is how Twitter works.”

 Derek: [16:25] [laughs] Following Conan O’Brien on Twitter is not the same as engaging in academic conversations on Twitter.

 Zoe: [16:30] Exactly.
 Right.
 Making them rethink this as a tool that you can use for scholarly discussions.
 A few of them would tweet out articles beforehand or like each other’s or sometimes reply, but it wasn’t a very robust discussion.
-That week, where I did tell them to engage with each other, then it just took off.
+Then that week, where I did tell them to engage with each other, then it just took off.

-[16:52] It was really cool but it was…it’s so hard because especially, sometimes, on topics like this, people can have opinions that are not necessarily based on scholarly material.
+[16:52] It was really cool, but it was…it’s so hard because especially, sometimes, on topics like this, people can have opinions that are not necessarily based on scholarly material.
 This is current politics, essentially.
 It’s tough to want to allow them to express themselves, but then also want them to be more thoughtful and nuanced.